ppazos/openEHR-skeleton/README.md

 # openEHR-skeleton

 Step by step example of how eHealth apps are created in compliance with the openEHR standard

+This sample app was designed and coded by Pablo Pazos pablo.pazos@cabolabs.com / https://github.com/ppazos from CaboLabs: experts in Health Informatics, Standards and Interoperability.

+This code can be used only for educational purposes. &copy; CaboLabs 2016

 ## Use of Grails 2.5.3 as the base development framework